robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Yes,” she said gently.
 “You do.”

 “No. I don’t.”
 I looked from her to Brittany, then to Lisa, who had gone very still beside the coffee machine.
 “Why is Brittany here?
 And why is Lisa still here?
 Wasn’t Lisa applying for design school in St Kilda?
-And now Wardrobe is moving, and everyone has a job except me, and I’m supposed to—”
+And now Wardrobe is moving, and everyone has a job except me, and I’m supposed to — ”

 I stopped.